TomArrow/JKWatcher/JKWatcher/documentation/configs.md

 Minimum amount of real players (non-bots) on server required to connect.

+#### timeFromDisconnect

+Minimum amount of time that must have passed since the last time we disconnected from this server, in minutes.
+Optionally can be a range like "5-10".
+A random value will be picked in between.

 #### retries

 Number of retries of connecting initially after executing the script.
 It's a little bit irrelevant now since any failed connects are added to a delayed connect list anyway but might take a bit longer that way.